TYPES OF BUILDINGS – AS PER NBC OF INDIA

 5. Groupings A dining room should be close to the kitchen, sanitary blocks should be close to bedrooms.
 In offices, the administrative block is located centrally.

 6. Circulation refers to the space provided for movement.
-Passages, lobbies, and wells serve as horizontal circulation areas, while stairs and lifts serve as vertical circulation area.
+Passages, lobbies, and wells serve as horizontal circulation areas, while stairs and lifts serve as vertical circulation areas.
 The circulation area should be least but sufficient also.

 7. Elegance It refers to the effect felt by a viewer from outside.
 The width, length, height, balconies, and projection contributes to the elegance of a building.